KxSystems/docs/docs/ref/distributors.md

 Syntax: `(m')x`, `x m'y`, `m'[x;y;z]`

-The Each extender evaluates its map on each item of a list, dictionary or on corresponding items of conforming lists.
+An Each extension evaluates its map on each item of a list, dictionary or on corresponding items of conforming lists.
 The extension has the same rank as the map.

 ```q
 q)(count')`a`b`c!(1 2 3;4 5;6 7 8 9)        / unary